TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 3.0.2 =
+* Corrected bug with link search when using the AJAX Show One Category at a Time mode

 = 3.0.1 =
 * Removed doubel highlight tags when displaying search results
 * Fix problem with category links when pagination mode is active and category is displayed on page other than first